 This Covergirl option is better for more experienced liquid-eyeliner users.
 The ultra-thin, flexible brush offers tons of versatility in terms of application but can be a little unforgiving of shaky hands.
 The payoff is a razor-sharp, intense black line that'll stay in place until you wash off your makeup.

-I'm not exaggerating when I say that this magic marker of an eyeliner is a dream come true for lazy girls who still want their cat eye to pop.
+I'm not exaggerating when I say that this magic marker of an eyeliner is a dream come true for lazy people who still want their cat eye to pop.
 The thick felt tip makes it basically impossible to mess up a freehand bold line.

 I'll admit that stamp liner is pretty gimmicky, but it gets the job done.
 If you're a perfectionist about your wings, this option will give you the most satisfying, uniform look imaginable.
 It takes some practice to get the placement on your unique face just right, but after that, it's a breeze.

 Ths angled design is helpful if, like me, you've been conditioned to pull your delicate eyelids taut while applying eyeliner.
-This one by Maybelline makes it so much easier not to do that, because not only is the pen itself slanted, but the flex tip is also curved so it can reach your lid and get the lash line at the same time.
+This one by Maybelline makes it so much easier not to do that, because not only is the pen itself slanted, but also the flex tip is curved so it can reach your lid and get the lash line at the same time.

 This liner ticks all the boxes: It's aggressively black, the thin tip makes for precise application, it's super opaque, and it's waterproof.
 Seriously, if you cry while wearing this (although I hope you're all smiles most of the time!), it won't budge.